- Proposed study

 - Intellectual property and authorship

-Your research proposal represents a formal agreement between you, your supervisors, your school/s and the Board of the Graduate Research School (BGRS) about the:
+Your research proposal represents a formal agreement between you, your supervisors, your advisory panel, your school and the Graduate Research School about the:

 - nature, scope and approach of your research;